MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Enter a new URL in the address bar, and select **Go**.
 For example, enter `https://www.bing.com`.
 Make sure the WebView2 control navigates to the URL.

 > [!NOTE]
 > Enter a complete URL in the address bar.
-An `ArgumentException` is thrown if the URL does not start with `http://` or `https://`
+An `ArgumentException` is thrown if the URL doesn't start with `http://` or `https://`

 :::image type="content" source="./media/winforms-bing.png" alt-text="bing.com." lightbox="./media/winforms-bing.png":::